filipsnastins/consumer-driven-contract-testing-with-pact/README.md

     deactivate PactBroker
 ```

-- On new commit in Consumer repository, but Consumer contract hasn't changed -
+- On a commit in Consumer repository, but Consumer contract hasn't changed -
   automatically mark it as verified in Pact Broker/PactFlow without running the Provider contract tests.

 ```mermaid